inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/405-calculating-damages-and-losses.rst

 .. image:: /static/training/intermediate/qgis-inasafe/image95.*
    :align: center

-- Once it is installed, you will find Group Dtat on your Toolbar.
+- Once it is installed, you will find Group Stats on your Toolbar.
 Click it.

 .. image:: /static/training/intermediate/qgis-inasafe/image96.*